 An email marketer puts efforts into creating a quality prospective consumer list, designing a great email, and focusing on the campaign’s success.
 But, for reaching the potential customer, one surely needs to avoid spam filters.
 Many factors help in successful email deliverability.
-What are these factors?
-Below is a discussion of various critical considerations that will determine whether a marketing email will reach the customer’s inbox or not.
+Whether you are using emails for selling or guest posting, below is a discussion of various critical considerations that will determine whether a marketing email will reach the customer’s inbox or not.

 Understanding Spam Filters